 Doctors will often use linezolid for skin infections, pneumonia, and drug-resistant tuberculosis.
 Its mechanism of action is unique because it blocks the process of bacterial protein production before it starts.

-Linezolid began commercial use in 2000 and joined the World Health Organization’s (WHO) List of Essential Medicines.
+Linezolid began commercial use in 2000 and joined the

 Bacterial resistance to linezolid is low.
 New research that scientists presented at this year’s European Congress of Clinical Microbiology & Infectious Diseases in Amsterdam, the Netherlands, has raised concerns, however.

 It suggests that an antibiotic resistance gene (optrA) has the potential to spread between different bacterial populations in animals and humans.